a-teshome/NovaTech-Electronics/README.md

 - **Highest Refund Rate**: High-value laptops (**MacBook Air, ThinkPad**) consistently had the highest refund rates (**~12%**).
 - **Highest Refund Volume**: Popular products (**Apple AirPods, 4K Gaming Monitor**) represented the majority of refund volume (**49% and 27% of total refunds**, respectively), likely due to their high overall sales.
 - **Highest Refund Value**: High-priced items (**MacBook Air, 4K Gaming Monitor**) significantly impacted redunded revenue (**33% and 28% of total refunded revenue**, respectively).
+> Refund rates were relatively stable across most years, except for 2022, which showed an anomalously low refund rate of 0%.
+This is likely due to data incompleteness or timing gaps, as refunds for 2022 orders may have occurred after the data cutoff or are not yet recorded.
+As a result, the 2022 refund rate should be interpreted with caution and may not reflect the true long-term return behavior for that cohort.

 #### Apple Products Highlight:
 Apple products (**MacBook Air, Apple AirPods**, and **Apple iPhone**) significantly impacted refunds, collectively accounting for **53% of total refunded revenue** and **58% of refunded orders** from 2019-2022: